 I am a PhD Candidate in Political Economy.
 My research focuses on the ways individuals, businesses, and interest groups use politics for private gain.
 My work has been published in the American Political Science Review and British Journal of Political Science, among other outlets.

-Prior to Yale, I worked as a Data Scientist for TrueCar, Inc., where I developed forecasting models to predict automotive residual values and sales volumes in the US and Canada.
-Before that, I analyzed regulatory matters that raised risks of antitrust violations as an economic consultant at Compass Lexecon and worked as a researcher at the Stanford University Asia-Pacific Research Center.
+Prior to Yale, I worked as a Data Scientist for TrueCar, Inc., as an economic consultant at Compass Lexecon, and as a researcher at Stanford University.
 I hold B.A. degrees in Political Economy and Asian Studies (Japan) from UC Berkeley.

 - Incerti, Trevor.
 “Corruption information and vote share: A meta-analysis and lessons for experimental design.”
 American Political Science Review, 114.3 (2020): 761-774.

 - Incerti, Trevor, Daniel Mattingly, Frances Rosenbluth, Seiki Tanaka, and Jiahua Yue. ‘‘Hawkish partisans: How political parties shape nationalist conflicts in China and Japan.’’
 British Journal of Political Science, 51.4 (2021): 1494-1515.

 Fields of Interest

 - Political Economy